calcom/docker/README.md

     cd docker
     ```

-3. Prepare your configuration: Rename `.env.example` to `.env` and then update `.env`
+3. Prepare your configuration:

+    **Option A: Automatic Setup (Recommended)**
     ```bash
+    ./setup.sh
+    ```
+    This script will create your `.env` file and generate secure secrets automatically.

+    **Option B: Manual Setup**
+    ```bash
     cp .env.example .env
     ```

+    **⚠️ CRITICAL: Generate secure secrets before proceeding**

+    The default `.env.example` contains placeholder values that will cause issues, particularly with 2FA functionality.
+You MUST generate proper secrets:

+    ```bash
+    # Generate NEXTAUTH_SECRET (32 characters)
+    openssl rand -base64 32

+    # Generate CALENDSO_ENCRYPTION_KEY (24 characters - required for 2FA)
+    openssl rand -base64 24
+    ```

+    Update these values in your `.env` file, replacing the default `secret` values.

-    Most configurations can be left as-is, but for configuration options see [Important Run-time variables](#important-run-time-variables) below.
+    Most other configurations can be left as-is, but for additional configuration options see [Important Run-time variables](#important-run-time-variables) below.

-    Update the appropriate values in your .env file, then proceed.

 4. (optional) Pre-Pull the images by running the following command: